 A couple of things, both of which are very useful:

-When I edit a book that I will also be indexing (especially multi-author works), I notice different terms relating to the same concept, meaning that the terminology can be adjusted to make indexing more straightforward and the index easier to use (as well as improve internal consistency).
+When I edit a book that I will also be indexing (especially multi-author works), there may be different terms relating to the same concept; the terminology can be adjusted to make it consistent throughout, thus more straightforward for readers and for indexing.

-When I index material that I haven’t edited or proofread, I often spot typos, which adds another layer of quality control before publication.
+When I index material that someone else has edited or proofread, I often spot typos, thus adding another layer of quality.